Lisbon food tour – local dishes and street food in Portugal

 5. Caldo Verde — The Soul in a Bowl

-On cold Lisbon evenings when the Atlantic wind funnels up through the city’s hilly streets, nothing in the world feels more right than a deep bowl of caldo verde.
-This traditional Portuguese soup builds a deeply flavored base from sautéed onion, garlic, and olive oil, then blends in floury potatoes until the broth becomes thick and velvety.
-Into this golden base go ribbons of finely shredded couve galega, a dark kale-like cabbage, followed by slices of smoky chouriço that stain the soup with paprika-red swirls of fat.
-It is peasant food elevated by patience and quality ingredients, and it remains one of the most emotionally powerful things you can eat in this city.
+On cold Lisbon evenings when the Atlantic wind funnels up through the city’s hilly streets, nothing feels more right than a deep bowl of caldo verde.
+This traditional Portuguese soup builds its base from sautéed onion, garlic, and olive oil, then blends in floury potatoes until the broth becomes thick and velvety.
+Into this golden base go ribbons of finely shredded couve galega — a dark, kale-like cabbage — followed by slices of smoky chouriço that stain the soup with paprika-red swirls of fat.
+It’s peasant food elevated by patience and good ingredients.
+Emotionally, it punches well above its weight.
+Order it anywhere that has a handwritten menu board and grandmothers in the kitchen.

 6. Ginjinha — The Cherry Liqueur Shot That Runs on Its Own Clock